-Summary-level Percent yes Practitioner-level Yes/No Survey content from How often do you transmit controlled substance prescriptions (e.g., opioids, which measure was benzodiazepines, Adderall, testosterone, etc.) electronically to the pharmacy? derived Always; Often; Sometimes; Never- I do not have a system that can do this; Response categories Never- My system can do this, but I do not use this function; N/A- I do not prescribe controlled substances.
-Numerator The number of survey respondents who indicate "yes," they e-prescribe controlled substances (Always, Often, Sometimes).
+Summary-level Percent yes Practitioner-level Yes/No Survey content from How often do you transmit controlled substance prescriptions (e.g., opioids, which measure was benzodiazepines, Adderall, testosterone, etc.) electronically to the pharmacy? derived Response categories Almost always; Often; Sometimes; Never - I do not have a system that can do this; Never - My system can do this, but I do not use this function; N/A - I do not prescribe controlled substances.
+Numerator The number of survey respondents who indicate "yes," they e-prescribe controlled substances (Almost always, Often, Sometimes).
 Denominator Total number of survey respondents who prescribe controlled substances.
+Notes One of the response categories changed for the 2021 survey, from "always" (in the 2019 survey) to "almost always" (in the 2021 survey).
 To obtain a "yes" for the measure, office-based practitioners must transmit controlled substance prescriptions electronically to the pharmacy; hospital- based practitioners must transmit controlled substance prescriptions electronically to an outside or community pharmacy.
-Design and the least of the Property of the control of the Land of Natas Practitioners who do not provide direct patient care are excluded.
-For the Notes summary-level report, practitioners are excluded from the measure if they respond that they do not prescribe medications or indicate anywhere in the survey that they do not prescribe any controlled substances.
+Practitioners who do not provide direct patient care are excluded.
+For the summary-level report, practitioners are excluded from the measure if they respond that they do not prescribe medications or indicate anywhere in the survey that they do not prescribe any controlled substances.
 For the practitioner-level report, practitioners who do not prescribe controlled substances are indicated by N/A, and practitioners who do not respond to the HIT Survey are reported as NOT e-prescribing controlled substances (i.e., they have a "No" for this measure).
-E-prescribing : Transmitting prescriptions or medication orders electronically to the pharmacy; includes both community pharmacies and hospital pharmacies.
-Definitions Transmitting prescriptions electronically: Prescriptions may be transmitted Dennitions within practitioners' EHRs or with an external system, but cannot be transmitted via fax to be counted in this measure. transmitted via lax to be counted in this measure.
+Definitions E-prescribing : Transmitting prescriptions or medication orders electronically to the pharmacy; includes both community pharmacies and hospital pharmacies.
+Transmitting prescriptions electronically : Prescriptions may be transmitted within practitioners' EHRs or with an external system, but cannot be transmitted via fax to be counted in this measure.